Skip Navigation

 SkillPath Staff

-But different personality types often lead to problems.
+But different personality types often lead to communication problems too.
 While personality clashes in the workplace are nothing new, if disagreements and hard feelings are affecting your productivity, causing you stress or just ruining your days at work, it’s time to rethink your interactions.
-It’s time to better understand personalities and learn how to best work with people “wired differently” than you.
+It’s time to better understand that high strung or combative person.
+Considering where they're coming from will help you work with people “wired differently” than you.

 If they’re a co-worker: Finding fault doesn’t come up with solutions so the negativity accomplishes nothing.
 Including them in the process to find a solution may diminish or stop the negativity.